Test Example

 const request = primusZKTLS.generateRequestParams(attTemplateID, userAddress);

-// Set zkTLS mode, default is proxy model.
+// Set zkTLS mode, default is proxy mode.
 (This is optional)

 const workMode = "proxytls";